The cutting construction of toric symplectic and contact manifolds: Preliminaries

 \begin{theorem}[Delzant] Compact connected symplectic toric manifolds are classified by Delzant polytopes.
 More precisely, there is a one-to-one correspondence between $n$-dimensional Delzant polytopes and $2n$-dimensional compact symplectic manifolds up to $T^n$-equivariant symplectomorphisms that preserve a moment map. \end{theorem}

 \begin{remark} This theorem is generalized to a non-compact and disconnected case by Y.Karshon and E.Lerman \cite{KL}.
-Their result says there is a similar correspondence between unimodular sets and symplectic toric manifolds: For an $n$-dimensional unimodular set $\Delta$ which satisfies $H^2(\Delta;\Z^n \times \R)=0$, there corresponds a symplectic toric manifold $(M_{\Delta},\omega_{\Delta},T^n,\mu_{\Delta})$ whose moment image is $\Delta$.
-Moreover such an $M_{\Delta}$ is determined by $\Delta$ up to $T^n$-equivariant symplectomorphisms that preserve a moment map.
-We will give a construction of such $M_\Delta$'s bellow.
+Their result says there is a similar correspondence between unimodular sets and symplectic toric manifolds.

 In general, the moment image of a symplectic toric manifold is not a unimodular set and symplectic toric manidfolds can not be classified by its moment images $($see \cite{KL}$)$. \end{remark}